osisoft/OMF-Developer-Companion-Guide/docs/OMF_Container_msg.rst

 Container Message
 =================

-In the on-premise PI System, containers are interpreted as instances of data streams.
+In an on-premises PI System, containers are interpreted as instances of data streams.
 The keywords in the container objects are interpreted as follows:

 +----------------+-------------+---------------+------------------------------------------------------------+